-Figure 8 Non-saturated stations stations present in the WLAN, regardless of whether they are saturated or not.
-We observe from Fig. 8 that with our approach, the total throughput remains approximately constant with values similar to the ones obtained for saturation conditions (Fig. 3), independently of the number of non-saturated stations.
+We observe from Figure 8 that with our approach, the total throughput remains approximately constant with values similar to the ones obtained for saturation conditions (Figure 3), independently of the number of non-saturated stations.
 In contrast, the performance of the static optimal configuration decreases very substantially as the number of non-saturated stations increases.
 This is due to the fact that the static optimal configuration considers that all stations are continuously sending packets and therefore uses too conservative CW values.

-From the above results we conclude that our algorithm achieves optimal performance also when nonsaturated stations are present in the WLAN, in contrast to the static optimal configuration which sees its performance severely degraded as the number of nonsaturated stations increases.
-5.5 Bursty traffic In order to understand whether bursty traffic can harm the performance of the proposed algorithm, we repeated the experiment reported in the previous section but with the non-saturated stations sending highly bursty traffic instead of CBR.
+From the above results we conclude that our algorithm achieves optimal performance also when non-saturated stations are present in the WLAN, in contrast to the static optimal configuration which sees its performance severely degraded as the number of non-saturated stations increases.

+5.5 Bursty traffic

+In order to understand whether bursty traffic can harm the performance of the proposed algorithm, we repeated the experiment reported in the previous section but with the nonsaturated stations sending highly bursty traffic instead of CBR.
 In particular, in our experiment we used ON/OFF sources with exponentially distributed active and idle periods of an average duration of 100 ms each.
+The results of this experiment are depicted in Figure 9.

+Fig. 8 Non-saturated stations.

+Fig. 9 Bursty traffic.
-The results of this experiment are depicted in Fig. 9.
-We can see from these results that, similarly to Fig. 8, the proposed algorithm performs optimally independent of the number of bursty stations, and substantially outperforms the static optimal configuration.
-We conclude that our approach does not only work well

-Figure 9 Bursty traffic under constant traffic but also under highly variable sources.
+We can see from these results that, similarly to Figure 8, the proposed algorithm performs optimally independent of the number of bursty stations, and substantially outperforms the static optimal configuration.
+We conclude that our approach does not only work well under constant traffic but also under highly variable sources.

-5.6 Comparison against other approaches The Sliding Contention Window (SCW) [14] and the dynamic tuning algorithm of [15] (hereafter referred to as DTA) are, like ours, centralized solutions compatible with the 802.11e standard that do not require hardware modifications.
+5.6 Comparison against other approaches

+The Sliding Contention Window (SCW) [14] and the dynamic tuning algorithm of [15] (hereafter referred to as DTA) are, like ours, centralized solutions compatible with the 802.11e standard that do not require hardware modifications.
 In this section we compare our solution against these centralized mechanisms.

 Figure 10 gives the total throughput performance of the different solutions for varying numbers of stations.
 We observe that the proposed algorithm outperforms significantly both SCW and DTA.
 The reason is that our algorithm is sustained on the analysis of Section 3, which guarantees optimized performance, in contrast to SCW and DTA which are based on heuristics.
 In particular, SCW uses an algorithm to adjust CW{min} that chooses overly large values, thereby degrading the performance.
 On the other hand, DTA sets the CW{min} value as an heuristic function of the number of stations yielding overly small values, which results in a degraded performance also for this case.
-5.7 Impact of channel errors Most of the adaptive mechanisms proposed for IEEE 802.11 WLANs do not consider the impact of channel errors [4-15].
-However, channel errors may influence these mechanisms since they are wrongly interpreted as collisions, leading to an unnecessary increase of the contention window and therefore to a suboptimal configuration.
-In order to asses the impact of channel errors upon our approach we performed the following experiment.
-We varied the frame error rate (FER) from 0% to 10% for a scenario with n = 20 active stations in the WLAN.
-We compared the performance of our proposal against the static optimal configuration, which does not change the configuration upon failed transmissions and therefore uses always the optimal contention window value.
-The results of this experiment are illustrated in Fig. 11.
-We observe that for a realistic range of error probabilities (from 0% to 5%) the impact on throughput performance is negligible.
-Moreover, even for very large error rates (up to 10%) the performance loss is very small.
-Note that current WLANs use link adaptation mechanisms which guarantee small error rates by choosing a more robust modulation scheme upon detecting quality variations of the wireless channel [23].
-We conclude that with the proposed scheme errors have a minimal impact on the performance.

-Figure 10 Comparison against other approaches
+Fig. 10 Comparison against other approaches.